 Liver Shih Tzus are sometimes called “chocolate,” and while they’re largely brown, they’re usually not exclusively so.
 You’ll often find white patches on the chest and possibly elsewhere.

-The “liver” doesn’t actually refer to the coat color, but the color of the dog’s skin at their points (such as the nose, lips, and paw pads).
+The “liver” name doesn’t actually refer to the coat color, but the color of the dog’s skin at their points (such as the nose, lips, and paw pads).

 8. Brindle Shih Tzu